-From 15 to 21, I lived like a complete heathen from hell.
-Drinking, doing drugs, listening to heavy metal, being promiscuous … doing everything I could to gorge this flesh.
-You would think that I was happy, but I was actually quite miserable.
+From 15 to 21, I lived like a complete heathen from hell – drinking, doing drugs, listening to heavy metal, being promiscuous … doing everything I could to gorge this flesh.
+You would think that I would have been happy, but I was actually quite miserable.
 I would party until the wee hours of the morning, then I would come home and listen to Keith Green, and just cry myself to sleep.
-Paul claimed to be the Worst of Sinners ….
-I claim that I was the most pathetic of sinners.
+Paul claimed to be the worst of sinners … I claim that I was the most pathetic of sinners.

 A Moment in Time

-Matt 28:19 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit”
+“Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…”

-Conversion implies a change of heart, and that’s a good thing, but if that was all that was needed to become part of the Kingdom, Jesus would have said, “Go make converts.”
-Jesus was talking to His disciples … men who left everything (jobs, businesses, even family) to follow and learn from Him.
-When He told them to “go make disciples”, do you think they were thinking “converts”?
+Conversion implies a change of heart, and that’s a good thing, but if that were the only thing needful to become part of the Kingdom, Jesus would have said, “Go make converts.”
+Jesus was talking to His disciples … men who had left everything (jobs, businesses, even family) to follow and learn from Him.
+When He told them to “go make disciples,” do you think they were thinking “converts?”

-- No where in the Bible do you find the disciples praying with someone to ask Jesus into their hearts.
+Nowhere in the Bible do you find the disciples praying with someone to ask Jesus into his heart.